-In the first season of use in the US, over 3 million doses were given.
-A nervous system condition that leads to weakness was reported, around 5 cases for every million doses given.
+In the first season of use in the US, over 12 million doses were given.
+A rare nervous system condition known as Guillain-Barré syndrome that leads to weakness was reported, around 10 cases for every million doses given.
 The same condition also occurs after a number of common infections and some vaccines but overall it is safer for you to have the vaccine than to risk having a potentially serious RSV infection.